 Supervision details

-The focus therefore will be on the experience of the supervisee and on the development of their therapeutic competence through the supervision relationship.
+In practice this means that our focus will be on the experience of the supervisee and on the development of their therapeutic competence through the nature of the supervision relationship.
 This is not the same as promoting a generic, or normative, approach to supervision.
 It is important therefore that the therapeutic qualities of congruence, empathy and unconditional acceptance are present in the supervision relationship.
-We could say then that supervision offers a model for the supervisee’s practice; not by teaching a way of working but one consistent with the practice of person-centred therapy, offering the supervisee a relational environment that can facilitate the supervisee discovering their own way of working.
-On this, Carl Rogers wrote, ‘by creating the supervisee with an accepting, empathic and genuine atmosphere, the supervisor creates a climate in which the supervisee can explore feelings, blocks and difficulties’ (Rogers 1951).
+We could say then that supervision offers a model for the supervisee’s practice; not by teaching a way of working but one consistent with the practice of person-centred therapy; offering the supervisee a relational environment that can facilitate the supervisee discovering their own way of working.

 Accredited register membership